Domald of Sidraga

 Domald of Sidraga (Domaldus, Domaldi Spalatensis) (c.
 1160–1243) was a powerful and influential Croatian nobleman.
 He held Šibenik, Zadar, Split, Klis, Cetina and other Dalmatian counties and estates between the mid-12th and mid-13th century in the Kingdom of Croatia.
 He came into conflict with the powerful Šubić family.
-With royal support, the latter seized Domald's domains in 1223, but Domald's influence didn't vain until his death.
+With royal support, the Šubić family seized Domald's domains in 1223, but Domald's influence didn't wane until his death.